wbconnelly/bcMKSproject/api/README.md

 ## Prerequisites

-- Python 3.11 (matches the official course environment)
 - [`uv`](https://github.com/astral-sh/uv) package manager (`pip install uv`)
+- `uv` will provision Python 3.11 automatically for this project, so no separate interpreter installation is required
 - An OpenAI API key available as the `OPENAI_API_KEY` environment variable when you run the server

 ## Setup